5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

   "relations": []
 }
 ```
-* 400 - Bad Request parameters were not specified correctly.
+* 400 - Bad Request, parameters were not specified correctly.
-* 500 - Server Error.
+* 500 - An error occurred.

 ### GET Data/Cloud/{id}
 Get cloud by id.

 Param:

-* id - e56e1928-03a0-43e9-b999-318198c6d7ca  provide the guid id for the desired cloud entity to be retrieved.
+* id - provide the guid id for the desired cloud entity to be retrieved ex. e56e1928-03a0-43e9-b999-318198c6d7ca.

 Return: